-The East Asian Studies program was established at The Ohio State University in 1969.
-The mission of the East Asian Studies Center (EASC), http://easc.osu.edu, is to serve as a catalyst for original thought and action in the study of East Asia in Ohio, in the U.S., and around the world.
+The East Asian Studies Center was established at The Ohio State University in 1969.
+The mission of the East Asian Studies Center (EASC), http://easc.osu.edu, is to serve as a major hub and catalyst for original thought and action in the study of East Asia in Ohio, in the U.S., and around the world.
 Combining EASC's unique expertise with that of the extensive partnerships they've formed both domestically and internationally, the East Asian Studies Center: 1) sparks innovative inquiry and instruction on East Asia's past, present and future to further knowledge of East Asia and its impact on the world among students, faculty, educators, and the public; 2) forges interdisciplinary connections across fields and regions to spur collaborative approaches to East Asia with partners in academia, government, the arts, business, and media; and 3) initiates programs to inspire life-long learning about East Asia from K-12 onward to higher education and into the workforce.
-Designated a Title VI National Resource Center (NRC) and Foreign Language and Area Studies (FLAS) Center by the U.S. Department of Education, EASC collaborates with many units on campus, including the East Asian Library, the National East Asian Language Resource Center (NEALRC), the Foreign Language Center (FLC), the Center for International Business Education and Research (CIBER), the Institute for Collaborative Research and Public Humanities, the Center for Folklore Studies, and the Mershon Center for International Security Studies.
+Designated a Title VI National Resource Center (NRC) and Foreign Language and Area Studies (FLAS) Center by the U.S. Department of Education, EASC collaborates with many units on campus, including the East Asian Library, the National East Asian Language Resource Center (NEALRC), the Center for Languages, Literatures and Cultures, the Humanities Institute, the Center for Folklore Studies, and the Mershon Center for International Security Studies.